aszilagyi/imagelayout/docs/manu.md

 * **inputdir:** _**directoryname**_\
   Input directory; input image files will be loaded from here
 * **images:**\
   Input images are specified here.
 Each file must have an identifier, and either a single file name or a number of parameters.
+Note: A file name like `$1`, `$2`, etc. indicates that the file name should be taken from the command line (see manual).
     * **_imageid_:** **_filename_**\
       An identifier and a filename.
 If you don't want to specify any further parameters for the image other than the filename then this form can be used.
 Otherwise, see below.
     * **_imageid_:**\